 If it’s variety in color in a gemstone you are after, then the topaz is your answer!
 In the olden days, this November birthstone was used as a talisman of protection.
 Today, it is a marvelous lower cost alternative to the diamond or the sapphire, and it boasts a wide range of astonishing colors at an affordable price.
-Whether it is an engagement or a promise ring, you can be sure that a topaz ring shall set your beloved’s heart on fire.
+Whether it is an engagement, a promise ring or simply a gift, you can be sure that a topaz ring shall set your beloved’s heart on fire.

 When picking your topaz ring, there are certain factors to consider.
 Topaz grows in a variety of shades and each color has its own symbolic meaning.
 It is an 8 on the Mohs scale and is resistant to scratching.
 This makes a topaz ring highly desirable for those leading an active lifestyle.
 It is also a pleochroic gem, which means that it shows different colors in different directions – so before you buy a piece of topaz ring – always make sure you look at it from different view points – because it can look different!
 Indoors and out, a topaz ring is certain to dazzle under any condition of light.
 Here is what you need to know before buying a gemstone ring.